HelenKing029/MarsRoverSDK/README.md

 ```
 mostRecentSolDateImage("curiosity", "rhaz")
 ```
-In the example above you can see the Curiosity Rover has been selected with the Rear Hazard Avoidance Camera selected.
+In the example above you can see the Curiosity Rover was entered as the `rover_name` parameter and `rhaz` entered as the `camera` parameter.

 **customSearch** - Choose Rover, Sol, Camera to get the image results